Economy

 Information presented in Norðurál’s tax path is intended to shed light on the extent of what Norðurál’s operations return to society in the form of statutory fees.

-Norðurál returns various other values to society in the form of salaries, grants and transactions within the Icelandic economy.
+Norðurál returns various other values to society in the form of salaries, grants, and transactions within the Icelandic economy.

-Taxes and public charges 2024
+Taxes and public charges 2025

 The company’s tax footprint reflects Norðurál’s direct economic contribution to Icelandic society, both through direct funds and through employee salaries.
-In 2024, total payroll amounted to ISK 11.4 billion, and the average salary per full-time equivalent (excluding wage-related charges) was almost ISK 1.2 million per month.
+In 2025, total payroll amounted to ISK 12.7 billion, and the average salary per full-time equivalent (excluding wage-related charges) was almost ISK 1.2 million per month.

-In total, Norðurál’s paid and collected taxes, together with public charges, amounted to ISK 7.8 billion in 2024.
+In total, Norðurál’s paid and collected taxes, together with public charges, amounted to ISK 7.6 billion in 2025.

-Norðurál’s tax footprint was around ISK 11.5 million per employee in 2024.
+Norðurál’s tax footprint was around ISK 1.2 million per employee in 2025.

 Norðurál’s export value amounted to just over ISK 109 billion in 2024.
 Norðurál paid around ISK 50 billion to domestic parties in 2024, which corresponds to around 45% of export values that year.